A varifold formulation of mean curvature flow with Dirichlet or dynamic boundary conditions: Existence results of sharp interface limit

 \subsection{Dirichlet boundary condition}

-Note that the assumptions described in ``General assumptions" are mainly based on Ilmanen's work in \cite{ilmanen0}.
-Since Soner \cite{soner} later removed the technical assumptions made by Ilmanen \cite{ilmanen0}, we may weaken these assumptions.
+All the conditions described in ``General assumptions" in the following are mainly based on Ilmanen's work in \cite{Ilmanen01}.
+Remark that we may be able to weaken these assumptions since, in the case of $\Omega=\mathbb{R}^n$, Soner \cite{Soner} later removed the technical assumptions imposed by Ilmanen in \cite{Ilmanen01}.